web-dom/joss/README.md

 # Examples

-The spec will be mostly mirroring concepts of the POSIX interface with emphasis on human readability and simplicity http://pubs.opengroup.org/onlinepubs/9699919799/
+The spec will be mirroring concepts of the POSIX interface with emphasis on human readability and simplicity http://pubs.opengroup.org/onlinepubs/9699919799/

 ## Getting command line arguments